Are you looking for beautiful Indonesia hidden gems to get off the beaten path in Bali and beyond?

 You’ll need to book a guide to take you orangutan-spotting – this can be a day hike or an immersive multi-day camping trek.
 Almost all of the guesthouses in the village organise tours but do read reviews closely so that you know you’re choosing a responsible provider.
 Personally, I’d recommend the Fun Family Guesthouse.
 The owner, Putra, is a great guy and has so much respect for the wildlife.

-Whilst jungle trekking is the main draw, the village is worth lingering in for a few days.
+Whilst jungle trekking is the main draw of this Indonesia hidden gem, the village is worth lingering in for a few days.
 It’s the perfect place to loll around in a hammock or even take a dip in the Bohorok River.

 The closest airport to Bukit Lawang is Medan’s Kualanamu International Airport.
 From there, you can take the public bus (via Binjai).
 Otherwise, you can organise a shared car through your accommodation.

 My final tip is to ride the ‘tube’ back down the river.
 No, it’s nothing to do with the grimy underground trains in London – it’s a giant raft that drops you back in Bukit Lawang with a smile!

 by Agung and Carly from We Are Sumatra